jsenn/jsenn.github.io/_posts/2022-01-21-labysqueak.markdown

 ![Collingwood Labyrinth](/assets/images/collingwood-labyrinth.jpg)

-A local boy who was there told me that if you clap your hands in the center of the labyrinth you'll hear a squeak.
-I didn't believe him, but I didn't disbelieve enough not to try it.
+Some kids there told me that if you clap your hands in the center of the labyrinth you'll hear a squeak.
+I didn't believe them, but I didn't disbelieve enough not to try it.
 Sure enough, when I clapped I heard a short, faint squeak sound.

 What could cause this squeak?
 The simplest mechanism I can think of is this.